 Nala Local Municipality does not have an anti-fraud and corruption plan and strategy.
-However, generic concepts guiding its formulation are observed as follows.
+However, generic concepts guiding its formulation are observed and they are the following;

-- ✓ Pro-active management of anti-fraud responsibilities of the municipality. - ✓ To provide employee guidance if fraud is suspected. - ✓ To issue a clear statement forbidding misconduct, and to popularize this statement amongst its employees. - ✓ To concentrate responsibility of investigating instances of fraud and corruption in a central, non-bias office. - \checkmark $\,$ To issue assurances to all employees that fraud will be fully investigated. - \checkmark To issue clear protection guidelines for those reporting fraud. - ✓ To adopt and apply norms, standards, and principles of the National Anti- Corruption Forum; and - ✓ To create a suitable environment for fraud and corruption management.
+- 1. Pro-active management of anti-fraud responsibilities of the municipality. - 2.
+To provide employee guidance if fraud is suspected. - 3.
+To issue a clear statement forbidding misconduct, and to popularize this statement amongst its employees. - 4.
+To concentrate responsibility of investigating instances of fraud and corruption in a central, non-bias office. - 5.
+To issue assurances to all employees that fraud will be fully investigated. - 6.
+To issue clear protection guidelines for those reporting fraud. - 7.
+To adopt and apply norms, standards and principles of the National Anti- Corruption Forum; and - 8.
+To create a suitable environment for fraud and corruption management.